Data Modeling for Environmental Science

 • Quizzes on assigned readings: 15% of course grade.

-• Homework assignments as Complete/Incomplete: 30% of course grade.
+• Homework assignments: 30% of course grade.

 • Final exam: 25% of course grade.